Learn Andrew's "Black Box" Methods

 And that's exactly how it was used here.

-Once start getting all the other instruments in then we'll talk about the Rear Bus specifically but I don't think there's much point now.
+Once we start getting all the other instruments in then we'll talk about the Rear Bus specifically but I don't think there's much point now.

 Next down in the session is the Bass.